 Resistant Starch.
 What is it and why is it important?

 Resistant starch is a type of fibre that feeds you gut bugs in your large intestine and keeps them happy.
-Resistant starch is excellent natural food for your gut bugs as it ‘resists’ digestion in your small intestine and moves through to the large intestine where it is fermented.
+Resistant starch is an great natural food for your gut bugs as it ‘resists’ digestion in your small intestine and moves through to the large intestine where it is fermented.
 Through the fermentation process, your bugs produce products that provide health-related benefits.

 The production of these products is linked to the health of your bowel, in particular, cells of your intestine where they are believed to play a part in maintaining the health and integrity of the tight junctions of your intestinal cells (also known as leaky gut) and may modify or balance your gut microbiota.